Clarkson, Mississauga

 Statistically, the average house in Clarkson has 3.4 bedrooms, and the average household consists of three people per home.

-The average age of Clarkson residents is 43, which is 8% higher than the Mississauga average of 39.9.
+The average age of residents is 43, which is 8% higher than the Mississauga average of 39.9.

 Clarkson Real Estate